christopheraue/christopheraue.net/_posts/2014-03-05-vertical-align.md

 This is probably the most confusing part, when working with vertical-align.
 It means, the baseline is placed where ever it needs to be to fulfil all other conditions like vertical-align and minimizing the line box's height.
 It is a free parameter in the equation.

-Since the line box's baseline is invisible, it may not immediately obvious where it is.
+Since the line box's baseline is invisible, it may not immediately be obvious where it is.
 But, you can make it visible very easily.
 Just add a character at the beginning of the line in questions, like I added an "x" in the figure.
 If this character is not aligned in any way, it will sit on the baseline by default.

 Around its baseline the line box has what we might call its **text box**.
 The text box simply is an inline element inside the line box without any alignment.
 Its top and bottom edges are defined by the line height.
 This box is indicated by the green lines in the figure above.
 Since this text box is tied to the baseline, it moves when the baseline moves.
 (Side note: this text box is called [strut](http://www.w3.org/TR/CSS2/visudet.html#strut) in the W3C Specs)